Nice to meet you.

 Game materials: Pen and paper

 Assign each group a list of wacky tasks/dares.
-Take a selfie with a stranger, hop down the street on one foot, whatever.
-Whichever team completes all their tasks the most quickly wins.
+For example, take a selfie with a stranger, hop down the street on one foot, or whatever.
+Whichever team completes all its tasks the most quickly wins.

 5. Human Knot